 partitioned by field with the data type TIMESTAMP or DATE

 You can correct loading time by updating the suffix or pseudo columns.
 Partitioned tables contain a system column _PARTITION_TIME, you can use to filter.
 If you used an explizit, not automatic partitioning, the column _PARTITION_TIME is not exiting.

 There are two columns for data, that do not belong to partitions:

 Another way to optimize tables, is sharding, where you use different tables to split data, instead of a partitioning column.
-These tables need then be joined using a UNION.
-In this case keep in mind, that only 1,000 tables can be processed in one query.
+Join these tables using a UNION.
+In this case keep in mind, that there is a limit of 1,000 tables per query.